styx97/hf-fewshot/README.md

     ```
     For a more involved example of a prompt, see [examples/sample_prompt.json](example_task/sample_prompt.json).

-- `exemplars.jsonl` : Should contain exemplars in jsonlines format with the input and output variables.
+- An `exemplars.jsonl` should contain exemplars in jsonlines format with the input and output variables.

     ```python
     {"input": "Who was the first president of the United States?","output": "George Washington"}